TaliaNgo/Cyntek_Analysis/README.md

 ## Recommendations
 ### Sales
-- **Discontinue low performer**: With poor performance across all metrics, TechHub should consider discontinue or replace Bose Soundsport Headphones with higher-potential alternatives.
+- **Discontinue low performer**: With poor performance across all metrics, Cyntek should consider discontinue or replace Bose Soundsport Headphones with higher-potential alternatives.
 - **Optimise Iphone sales strategy**: Despite being a high-value product, Iphone sales are low and volatile.
 Investigate pricing, marketing, and inventory factors, and consider product bundling (e.g. with AirPods - the best-seller) to leverage the popularity of complementary Apple items.
 - **Leverage predictable seasonal patterns**: Optimise data-driven inventory planning - increasing stock levels ahead of peak months and reducing restocks during weakest months (Feb, Oct).
 Avoid launches in these two weak months and schedule releases in late August or early November to capture back-to-school and holiday demand surges.
 - **Stimulate low-season sales**: Introduce clearance campaigns or targeted discounts in February and October, potentially themed around events such as Valentine’s Day.